redis/jedis/README.md

 **Bug reports** are always welcome!
 [You can open a bug report on GitHub](https://github.com/redis/jedis/issues/new).

-You can also **contribute documentation** -- or just let us know if something needs more detail.
-[Open an issue on GitHub](https://github.com/redis/jedis/issues/new) to get started.
+You can also **contribute documentation** -- or anything to improve Jedis.
 Please see [CONTRIBUTING.md](https://github.com/redis/jedis/blob/master/.github/CONTRIBUTING.md) for more details.

 ## License